-As part of the Lonestar system described above, ICES researchers have priority access to approximately 27 million CPU hours in a separate queue at TACC.
-Compute cycles in this queue are managed by the Institute with allocations awarded weekly.
+As part of the Lonestar 5 system described above, ICES researchers have priority access to over 25 million CPU hours.
+These compute cycles are jointly managed by the Institute and TACC with allocations awarded weekly.

 The long-term storage solution at TACC is an Oracle Mass Storage Facility, called Ranch.
-Ranch utilizes Oracle's Storage Archive Manager Filesystem for migrating files to/from a tape archival system with a current storage capacity of 30 PB.
-A 122-TB disk cache enables users to move files between compute resources and tape.
+Ranch utilizes Oracle's Storage Archive Manager Filesystem for migrating files to/from a tape archival system with a current storage capacity of 100+ PB.
+A 960-TB disk cache enables users to move files between compute resources and tape.
 Two Oracle SL8500 Automated Tape Library devices house all of the off-line archival storage.
 Each SL8500 library contains 10,000 tape slots and 64 tape drive slots.
-Two types of tape media are available, capable of holding 1 terabyte and 5 terabytes of compressed data per tape.
+Three types of tape media are available, capable of holding 1, 5, and 8 terabytes of uncompressed data per tape.

 Facilities at TACC also include Corral, a storage system designed to support data-centric science.
 Corral consists of 12 PB of replicated online disk space, 1 PB of unreplicated disk space, and 8 core file system servers providing high-performance storage for all types of digital data.
 The system supports MySQL and Postgres databases, a high-performance parallel file system, web-based access, and other network protocols for storage and retrieval of data to and from sophisticated instruments, HPC simulations, and visualization laboratories.

 The POB Visualization Laboratory, managed by TACC, provides an end-to-end infrastructure for data-intensive and display-intensive computing and is available to all UTA investigators as well as UT System users.
 The lab includes a Dell visualization cluster, Stallion, with a 16 x 5 - 328 megapixel tiled display; Bronco a Sony 9M pixel flat projection system driven by a high-end Dell workstation; Lasso, a 12.4-megapixel touch sensitive display screen; and Mustang, a 55-inch Sony flat-panel display with active 3D stereo capabilities.
 These systems provide a unique environment for interactive and immersive visual exploration.

 Brief descriptions of these systems are given below.